shubhamv108/object-oriented-design-patterns/README.md

          - Handlers will decide either to process or pass the request to next handler.

     9. [Command](https://github.com/shubham-v/object-oriented-design-patterns/tree/main/src/main/java/command)
+         - Required when want to convert Actions/Requests/Methods into first class entity(object)
+         - Encapsulates the requests as an object which allows parameterization of client

     10. [Observer](https://github.com/shubham-v/object-oriented-design-patterns/tree/main/src/main/java/observer)
+         - For notifications
+         - Observer
+         - Observable
+         - One to Many relationship
+         - change in 1 leads to chnage in multiple
+         - without making tightly coupled
+         - dynamic chnages in number of observers and their types
+         - when to use
+           - Flexibilty & decoupling
+           - Real-Time updates
+           - Dynamic Relationships

     11. [Visitor](https://github.com/shubham-v/object-oriented-design-patterns/tree/main/src/main/java/visitor)